vanviegen/olmdb/README.md

 **Parameters:**

-- `transactionId: number` - The ID of the transaction
+- `transactionId` - The ID of the transaction
-- `startKey: ArrayBufferLike` - Optional key to start iteration from (inclusive)
+- `startKey` - Optional key to start iteration from (inclusive)
-- `endKey: ArrayBufferLike` - Optional key to end iteration at (exclusive)
+- `endKey` - Optional key to end iteration at (exclusive)
-- `reverse: boolean` - If true, keys are returned in descending order
+- `reverse` - If true, keys are returned in descending order

 **Returns:** An iterator ID to be used with readIterator() and closeIterator()